Lokesh23001615/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the necessary python packages using import statements.
+Step 1.Import the necessary python packages using import statements.

-2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
+Step 2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().

-3.Split the dataset using train_test_split.
+Step 3.Split the dataset using train_test_split.

-4.Calculate Y_Pred and accuracy.
+Step 4.Calculate Y_Pred and accuracy.

-5.Print all the outputs.
+Step 5.Print all the outputs.

-6.End the Program.
+Step 6.End the Program.

 ## Program: